Helmut-Ortmann/EnterpriseArchitect_hoReverse/README.md

 ## News

+2.1.4 Installaller can handle no admin install for user install
+- Create/Update activity
+- Fixes
+- Install without Admin rights (per user install)
+-- Click on *.msi
+-- Advanced!!!
+-- Use default: Install just for you!!!

 2.1.3 Bug fixing, documentation, installation
 - Copy selected Elements to Clipboard and order them
 - Integrate LINQ for SQLite